 Netsafe is New Zealand’s independent, non-profit online safety organisation.
 We provide online safety help, support, expertise and education to people in New Zealand.
 We’ve been around for almost 20 years, and there’s a bit of history behind how we got to where we are today.

 Netsafe was founded in 1998 to help New Zealand internet users stay safe online and has been involved with schools throughout New Zealand since that date.

 After noticing the growing influence of technology in their respective areas, New Zealand Police, the Ministry of Education and several not-for-profits teamed up with telecommunication organisations and IT industry partners to create an independent body focused on online safety.

 Together they created the Internet Safety Group (rebranded Netsafe in 2008).

 Netsafe was given the remit to build an internet safety organisation that didn’t scare people away from technology.
 Instead we encouraged people to adopt it by promoting the tools and techniques they could use to minimise their online risks.

 In 2000.
 Netsafe produced its very first Kit for Schools, or The Internet Safety Kit as it was described then.
 A lot has changed since that first Kit, both in terms of the environment, and the advice that Netsafe provides to the education sector specifically.

-Thanks to our positive technology stand, pragmatic approach and innovative campaigns, Netsafe has been at the forefront of internet safety and security.
+Thanks to our positive technology stand, pragmatic approach and innovative campaigns, Netsafe has been at the forefront of the online safety industry.
 More importantly we’ve provided advice and support to thousands of New Zealand internet users and schools and helped resolve many online safety complaints.

 We collaborate with government, law enforcement, industry and community organisations in New Zealand and around the world to achieve the best outcomes for internet users.

 In 2016 Netsafe was appointed as the agency to receive, assess and investigate complaints about online bullying, harassment and abuse under the Harmful Digital Communications Act 2015.

 Meet the Team